 Owning your own hosting account rather than letting your web designer-developer do it for you, can avoid nasty disputes later.
+(And web designers know very little of hosting and just follow the crowd or latest sales pitch).
 Your own site under your own hosting account means you’ll retain personal control over your own property at all times.
 Note we can quickly help you through this process if you’re unsure how to select and set up your own hosting.
 It’s easy.

 Save Money, Get More

 Secondly, because you’re no longer going through a web designer or developer host reseller, you’ll eliminate the middle man, saving money.
 It’s not uncommon for web designers to run a shared hosting reseller account at say $50/mth, then place 5-20 clients on it, charging each $30-70 per month.
 Having your own hosting account in your name means you could now afford a more powerful private server (VPS), not be dumped on a slower, less secure and less stable shared/reseller configuration.

 Website hosting 101 – Our ten minute tutorial